13 Cognitive Biases that Impact Your Service Blueprint

 Biases that Affect Your Internal Stakeholders of the Service Blueprint

-This is the “Rosy Retrospection” bias.
-We are biased towards viewing the past positively and the future negatively.
+Declinism is the “Rosy Retrospection” bias.
+We are biased towards viewing the past positively and the future negatively, regardless whether the past is factually better.

 Why Does Declinism Apply to an Internal Stakeholder?

-Your stakeholders may view the past results of the company and service overly positive.
-This especially happens when the service performance is mediocre or has problems that cause longer term issues.
+Your stakeholders are likely to view the past results of the company and service overly positive.
+This especially happens when the service performance is mediocre (“it’s good enough”) or it has less obvious problems that degrade performance over a longer time.

 A common example I encounter is when businesses have a service that was early enough in a market to perform well.
 However, “fast followers” or other competitors have since entered the market and the original business is losing market share.
 Stakeholders need to adapt their methods to the current market but will be biased towards what they did in the “old” non-competitive market place.
 The fact is the two markets are different, and the service approach may need to be different.
 Bias assigns too much value to what was done before and fears new methods.

-UX professionals often run into resistance caused by declinism because early products often don’t have to be as usable as products in a competitive marketplace.
+UX professionals often run into resistance caused by declinism with products that were first to market or in a less competitive marketplace.
+Product experiences do not have to be as usable as products in a competitive marketplace.
 Stakeholders believe their past methods or lack of methods will continue to work and fear changing them with user centric practices.

 Why Does Automation Bias Apply to a Stakeholder?